initMAX/Zabbix-Items-LinkedIn-Followers/README.md

 Here's a demonstration of how to do it without API.

+## Obtaining a company id

-## The first thing we will need is a LinkedIn company ID.
+The first thing we will need is a LinkedIn company ID.

 One option is to follow the official official LinkedIn documentation: